mark-torres10/personal_website/_personal/2024-05-18-ai-thoughts.md

 I'm currently reading Nick Bostrom's classic book [Superintelligence](https://www.goodreads.com/en/book/show/20527133), and my thoughts could change based on how he describes the future of AGI and our relationship with it.
 It's definitely in the science-fiction/transhumanist camp, which I think applies to a very niche effective-altruist subset of people, but there's a high overlap between that group and Silicon Valley.

 ## Some concerns about AI that I think are valid
-- Access to WMD, other warfare-related uses
+### Access to WMD, other warfare-related uses
-- Use by malicious state actors
+### Use by malicious state actors
-- Lowering the cost of phishing attacks, identity fraud, and other scams related to social engineering
+### Lowering the cost of phishing attacks, identity fraud, and other scams related to social engineering
-- Propagation of misinformation
+### Propagation of misinformation
+AI significantly makes it easier to spread coordinated misinformation campaigns. [more stuff]

+For example, in the Philippines, misinformation is already rampant and is used as a tool by the elites to craft narratives in a way that suites their interests and to do so in more explicit and subversive ways than Western democracies could only dream of.
+[Rappler](https://www.rappler.com/technology/social-media/239606-cambridge-analytica-philippines-online-propaganda-christopher-wylie/) has done extensive work, for example, on how the Philippines was used as an experimentation ground for Cambridge Analytica before the 2016 US elections.
+They also track some of the many falsehoods and misinformation spread by the [current Marcos administration](https://www.rappler.com/newsbreak/in-depth/lies-persisted-marcos-jr-administration-first-year-president-2023/)as well as the [previous Duterte administration](https://www.rappler.com/newsbreak/iq/times-social-media-boosted-rodrigo-duterte-lies-false-statement/), so much so that they were targeted as a ["fake news outlet"](https://www.rappler.com/nation/193806-duterte-fake-news-outlet/) by Duterte himself, using classic Trump-style tactics.
+Just recently, a deepfake of the current president Bongbong Marcos was [discovered](https://time.com/6971239/philippines-marcos-deepfake-china-foreign-actor/) that urged Philippines to take action against China, in a time where Filipino-China relationships, in light of conflicts in the West Philippine/South China Sea as well as concerns about "Chinese sleeper agents", are at an all-time low.

 ## My reasons for not worrying about AI in general

 ### If AI exceeded human intelligence, how would we know?
 And would we believe it?

+### Can AI touch grass?

 ### AI adoption is left as an exercise to the reader
 [great at building stuff, not adapting it in practice]